Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/10/why-devs-should-understand-estimates.md

 > As a Principal Web Developer at Stack Overflow and a long time Tech Lead, I learnt that accurate estimates were essential in order for a company to be healthy and productive.

 This is a generalisation.
 Many healthy and productive companies do not require estimates, let alone accurate estimates.
-If you have experience with ten companies and the five <abbr title="healthy and productive">HAP</abbr> ones used estimates, while the five un-HAP ones didn’t, you have a correlation based on a limited sample.
+If you have experience with ten companies and the five :abbr[HAP]{title="healthy and productive"} ones used estimates, while the five un-HAP ones didn’t, you have a correlation based on a limited sample.
 You now need to collect a larger sample and remove other factors to find out whether this correlation is causation.
 I propose the theory that a representative sample will show that accurate estimates are not strongly correlated to HAP organisations (and are not the cause of health or productivity).

 > An estimate helps to plan and coordinate product releases, synchronize work with other teams, ensure that resources \[and people\] are allocated properly to meet the needs of the product